majestyz3/TS-Agility/docs/class1/lab5/module5.rst

 Lab 5 – Configuring Telemetry Streaming With Third-Party Log Management & Analysis Tools
 -----------------------------------

-In this lab we will configure our Telemetry Streaming JSON declaration to establish a connection between our Kibana consumer and our BIG-IP.
+In this lab we will configure our Telemetry Streaming JSON declaration to establish a connection between our Elastic Stack consumer and our BIG-IP.

 ------------------------------------------------

 **Exercise 1 - Configure Kibana as the Telemetry Consumer**

-#.
-Open Postman.

 #.
 Open the Postman collection `Telemetry with ElasticSearch and Kibana`.